eolementhe/guide/guide.md

 Fill in the data relating to your FTP server and click on `Submit`.

+- `Name` : name of the ressource
+- `Hostname` : Address of the FTP server
+- `Username` : Username for connect to the FTP server
+- `Password` : Optional - Password for conect to the FTP server.
+In case of SFTP with private key, you can use this value for the passphrase (if necessary)
+- `Protocol` : ftp / sftp / ftps
+- `Port number` : number of the ftp port (21 - ftp / 22 - sftp)
+- `Choose a folder` : if specific folder needed (if empty it choose the root folder)
+- `SSH private key` : optional - `only needed for sftp connection with private key`.
+Private key and public key must be generated in our environment.
+You can use 'ssh-keygen' on Windows, putty or openssh for create an SSH key pair.
+Private key must be past in the SFTP form in `SSH private key` field.
+The public key must be added in your sftp server.

 ![workflow-ftp-watch-folder-3](images/workflow-ftp-watch-folder-3.png)

+After you can click on `Test connection`.
+You can see a green popup if connection is successful.

 <details>
   <summary><b>How to create FTP watchfolder?</b></summary>